jaredkrinke/log/content/posts/static-site-generators/md2blog-design.md

 Additionally, the produced site is "minimal, but fully functional" in the following sense:

-* Page templates use **clean, semantic HTML** and only a few kilobytes of CSS (un-minified/uncompressed)
+* Page templates use **clean, semantic HTML** with only a few kilobytes of CSS (and no JavaScript)
-* Resulting site is **fully functional without client-side JavaScript**
+* **Relative links are used wherever possible**, so the site can be hosted anywhere (or even viewed directly from the file system)
 * **Syntax highlighting** is automatically added to code blocks
-* An Atom/RSS news feed is automatically generated
+* An [Atom](https://validator.w3.org/feed/docs/atom.html)/RSS news feed is automatically generated

 Note that "zero configuration" implies that md2blog is highly opinionated, to the point that there are no options to configure. **Instead of fiddling with options and themes, the user's focus is strictly on writing and publishing content.**